TheStrandTitan/learning-app/README.md

 * Must be able to run the project in developer mode and production mode.

     Current status: Developer mode is default and it ran correctly.
-The production mode also runs correctly locally, and I have gotten it running on a Docker container too.
-I do not know if there is anything I did that was unconventional for the container, but for the time being I'll call it a success.
+The production mode does not run correctly locally at this time using nginx.

 * Must utilize Docker Desktop for running a container for production mode.